Colombia FARC rebels free four Chinese captives held since 2011

 At the start of peace talks this week, the FARC ordered a unilateral ceasefire for two months and said it would call off attacks on military and economic targets, but police say it has failed to keep that vow.

-The FARC was responsible for attacks in southwestern Cauca province and the destruction of two electricity towers in western Antioquia, police said, throwing into doubt rebel leader Ivan Marquez’s call for the truce.
+The FARC were responsible for attacks in southwestern Cauca province and the destruction of two electricity towers in western Antioquia, police said, throwing into doubt rebel leader Ivan Marquez’s call for the truce.

-The ceasefire may have been aimed more at grabbing headlines at the start of talks than a sincere effort toward peace, some observers say.
+The ceasefire may have been aimed more at grabbing headlines at the start of talks than a sincere effort toward peace.
 Poor communication in the jungles may also have made it impossible to reach the rank and file membership.

 Still, the ceasefire may provide some breathing space for oil and mining companies, many of which pay considerable sums for security to protect workers and installations.